flatironinstitute/dendro-old/README.md

 ### Processing Apps

 Dendro processing tools are organized into plugin apps which are containerized executable programs.
-At this point, there are only [a few processing apps available](https://github.com/scratchrealm/pc-spike-sorting), including:
+At this time, there are only [a few processing apps available](https://github.com/scratchrealm/pc-spike-sorting), including:

 - Spike sorting using Kilosort 2.5
 - Spike sorting using Kilosort 3